- I heard that tattoos are not allowed at many pools and spas in Japan. What is your policy?

 - What kinds of nature programs do you offer?

-There are many ways to experience Okinawa's scenic beauty.
-These are a few of our recommended nature outings:
+There are many ways to experience Okinawa's scenic beauty by participating in one of our recommended nature outings:

 - What kinds of craft programs do you offer?